 WB approaching the circle - this sign has no border!

 Two Livingston relics along NJ 10.
 The old-style street sign is right in the center of town, and amazingly survived the new town center (see the Livingston link below for more photos from that area).
 The repainted state-issue lightpost is at Greenwood Court.

 The former WB reassurance shield at Shrewsbury Drive in Livingston (a 1960's construction linking CR 527 to CR 634/Laurel Avenue) is not just any old shield.
 When the NJ 24 freeway was completed between Millburn and I-287, NJ 124 took over the surface routing from its Exit 7 into Morristown.
 This meant that a bunch of NJ 24 shields were replaced by NJ 124 shields, and able to be recycled.
 Using a flash, it's easy to uncover where this happened.
 (I think this was not from the western decommissioned section of NJ 24, between NJ 57 and Morristown, because shields there are allowed to stay up until they decompose, as people and other signage still call it Route 24.)

-Mile END at Prospect Ave.
+Old shield EB at Pleasant Valley Way, small shield (on a sign that seems county-erected) approaching Mile END at Prospect Ave.
 CR 577 continues to the left as Prospect Avenue, taking you to Exit 8 on I-280, and also straight ahead, while CR 677, formerly Spur CR 577, branches to the right on Prospect, ending at Northfield Road.
-Even though that's a former designation, brand-new signs like in the first photo herald its existence once more.
+Even though that's a former designation, brand-new signs like in the third photo herald its existence once more.